GauBen/book-app/README.md

 - There should be basic limitations about what could be used as email and passwords
 - There is no `nonce` or similar non-replay token
 - Passwords should be hashed client side, there is no valid reason for the server to receive the password in cleartext

+To authenticate a JWT, the server has to verify that the payload (2nd part) matches the signature (3rd part).

+Other existing authentication methods:

+- Passwords
+- Server-side sessions
+- Client-side sessions (user here)
+- Certificates
+- Third-party sign in
+- ...